Neural Window Decoder for SC-LDPC Codes: Introduction

+\begin{enumerate}[leftmargin=*] \item {\em Target-specific training}: We train the NWD using target-specific training, wherein the loss function only includes target VNs in the window.
+By restricting the network’s output to the subset of VNs, the neural network is pruned, thereby allowing the omission of certain weights.
+We show that target-specific training converges faster with fewer trainable parameters and achieves a threefold improvement in decoding performance compared to the conventional WD.
+To ensure effective training of NWD, active learning \cite{Beery2020} and normalized validation error \cite{Gruber2017} are also employed.

-\item {\em Neural non-uniform scheduling}: We introduce the neural non-uniform scheduling for the NWD.
-Specifically, we train an NWD with trainable damping factors, which determine the proportions between the current and previous updates in the CN outputs.
-A large damping factor indicates that the corresponding CN update is less significant.
-Based on this metric, we can achieve $59\%$ reduction in CN updates without performance degradation compared to the conventional WD.
-Our scheduling method is pre-determined and does not require additional computation during decoding, offering an advantage over the conventional scheduling method \cite{Hassan2017}. \item {\em Adaptive NWD to mitigate EP}: We propose an adaptive NWD scheme to mitigate EP.
-We collect training samples that induce EP and use these to train so called breakwater weight set for scenarios where EP occurs.
-When a decoding failure in the previous window is declared, the adaptive NWD scheme employs the breakwater weight set, otherwise, it employs the plain weight set.
-The proposed adaptive scheme successfully decreases the probability of EP without modifying the structure of the code or decoder, providing a benefit over conventional methods \cite{Klaiber2018,Zhu2023}.
+\item {\em Neural non-uniform scheduling}: We introduce neural non-uniform scheduling to further reduce the complexity of the NWD.
+Specifically, we train the NWD with trainable damping factors, which mix the current CN update result with the previous CN message to derive the current CN message.
+A large damping factor indicates that the current update is less important for decoding.
+Based on this metric, we propose a systematic method to determine the non-uniform scheduling of the NWD, and achieve $45\%$ reduction in decoding complexity without performance degradation compared to the WD.
+This scheduling method enables flexible performance–complexity trade-offs.

+\item {\em Adaptive NWD}: We propose an adaptive NWD scheme to mitigate EP of the NWD.
+We collect EP-inducing samples and train a specialized weight set, called the EP-resilient weight set, for EP scenarios.
+When a decoding failure is detected in the previous window, the adaptive NWD scheme employs the EP-resilient weight set for the current window; otherwise, it utilizes the plain weight set.
+The proposed adaptive scheme successfully reduces the EP probability without modifying the code or decoder structure or online BER estimation, offering an advantage over previous methods \cite{Klaiber2018,Zhu2023,Griebel2024}.

 \end{enumerate}